 TOMS Shoes’ business model is called one-for-one.
 It means that for each pair of shoes sold, the company gives one pair back to kids in developing countries.
-The one-for-one allows the company to monetize through consumers’ word of mouth and social campaigns, with a minimum effort in terms of sales and marketing.
+The one-for-one model allows the company to monetize through consumers’ word of mouth and social campaigns, with a minimum effort in terms of sales and marketing.

 - What is TOMS’ shoes?